annanardelli/CS250/README.md

 # CS250
 Android App Development
-This repository includes Android apps from the course CS250 Android Application Development.
-All code is written in Kotlin.
+All code is written in Kotlin, during CS250 Spring 2022.
 I have also uploaded my final project, VacationSpots, to its own repo so that it can be viewed without having to download a .zip file.